mozilla-services/socorro/docs/components/webapp.rst

    client secret that you got from step 3

-After that, Google signin should work.
+After that, Google Sign-In should work.

 About Permissions, User and Groups